What is a canonical URL

 What is canonical URL

-, https://channel.io/en/pricing?show=true
+and https://channel.io/en/pricing?show=true

 href